Jaguar AJ-V8 engine: Model year changes

+These updates aimed to address known issues and improve the engine’s overall performance and durability.
+For instance, the timing chain and tensioner revisions were implemented to enhance reliability.
+Additionally, the shift to Bosch engine management systems facilitated better integration with modern vehicle electronics and emission control systems.

 V6

 AJ126

-The AJ126 V6 utilizes a AJ133 V8 engine block with the rear two cylinder bores blanked, and reduced bore sizes on the remaining six cylinders.
+The AJ126 V6 uses a AJ133 V8 engine block with the rear two cylinder bores blanked, and reduced bore sizes on the remaining six cylinders.
 While the engine block is the same size as the V8, the cylinder heads are shortened versions of the V8 heads.
 It is made on the same production line as the AJ133.

 The AJ126 is a 2995 cc 90° petrol V6, having a bore and stroke of 84.5x89 mm with a 10.5:1 compression ratio.
 It is supercharged and liquid cooled featuring direct fuel injection, four overhead camshafts and four valves per cylinder.
 There are two versions differing in power produced, a standard version making 340 PS at 6,500 rpm and 332 lbft between 3,500-5,000 rpm and a high-performance variant making 380 PS at 6,500 rpm and 339 lbft between 3,500-5,000 rpm.
 A special Jaguar F-Type 400 Sport model made 400 PS and 339 lbft.